-The Ruckus implementation of the priority flow control (PFC) feature prevents frame loss from congestion by pausing traffic based on the congested priority without affecting the traffic of uncongested priorities.
+The RUCKUS implementation of the priority flow control (PFC) feature prevents frame loss from congestion by pausing traffic based on the congested priority without affecting the traffic of uncongested priorities.

-The PFC feature is supported only on Ruckus ICX 7250, ICX 7450, and ICX 7750 devices.
-The ICX 7150, ICX 7650 and ICX 7850 devices do not support PFC.
+The PFC feature is supported only on RUCKUS ICX 7250, ICX 7450, and ICX 7750 devices.
+The ICX 7150, ICX 7650, ICX 7850, and ICX 7550 devices do not support PFC.

 Flow control enables feedback from a receiver to its sender to communicate buffer availability.
-The Ruckus implementation of IEEE 802.1Qbb PFC supports eight priorities and four priority groups (PGs) that can be subject to flow control independently.
+The RUCKUS implementation of IEEE 802.1Qbb PFC supports eight priorities and four priority groups (PGs) that can be subject to flow control independently.
 You can configure PGs for priority flow control and ingress buffer management.

-PFC in a switch port extender (SPX) environment is only supported on stack units.
-It is not supported on a Ruckus ICX 7450 switch in an SPX environment.
+PFC in a switch port extender (SPX) environment is only supported on Control Bridge switches.
+It is not supported on a RUCKUS ICX 7450 switch in an SPX environment.